Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

 * **Cluster Address:** Use a fully qualified domain name (FQDN) rather than an IP address.
 * **Traffic Distribution:** Will your Qumulo Alerts installation use a network load balancer or a floating IP address?
 * **Default Plugin Frequency**: What should be the default frequency for plugin execution?
 (You can specify the frequency in minutes or seconds.)
-* **Alarm and Alert Types:** Which alarms and alerts will Qumulo Alerts will collect from your Qumulo Core cluster?
+* **Alarm and Alert Types:** Which alarms and alerts will Qumulo Alerts will collect from your Qumulo cluster?

 <a id="clone-qumuloalerts-repository"></a>
 ## Step 1: Clone the QumuloAlerts Repository